Porges/ways-to-play/src/articles/cards/china/money-cards/water-margin-history.md

 From <span lang="cmn-Latn-pinyin" class="noun">Pān Zhīhéng</span> onwards the set of characters seems to be remarkably stable.
 In most of the decks derived from Chinese money-suited cards, the tens of myriads suit has been removed, but the myriads suit remains in the same order.
 It is often very hard to determine which cards are which as the names have mostly been dropped, but it is possible to identify characters by their customary attributes:

-* The easiest character to identify is Zhu Tong, who is almost always depicted with a young child.
-He remains on the 8M card in all derived decks.
+* The easiest character to identify is <span lang="cmn-Latn-pinyin" class="noun">Zhū Tóng</span>, who is almost always depicted with a young child.
+He remains on the 8M card in nearly all derived decks.
-* Li Kui is often identifiable as well.
-He is either depicted with a child (in fact the same child associated with Zhu Tong; in the book he ends up murdering the child) or with a pair of axes, his chosen weapon.
+* <span lang="cmn-Latn-pinyin" class="noun">Lǐ Kuí</span> is often identifiable as well.
+He is either depicted with a child (in fact the same child associated with <span lang="cmn-Latn-pinyin" class="noun">Zhū Tóng</span>; in the book he ends up murdering the child) or with a pair of axes, his chosen weapon.
+Even if no child or axes are present, he is often shown with a wildly-painted face.
-* Ruǎn Xiǎowǔ depicted with a flower in his cap (according to Pan Zhiheng, op.cit. p.
-93)
+* <span lang="cmn-Latn-pinyin" class="noun">Ruǎn Xiǎowǔ</span> is usually depicted with a flower in his cap (according to <span lang="cmn-Latn-pinyin" class="noun">Pān Zhīhéng</span>; the card is missing from later three-suited decks).